-RIte@Home is designed for individuals that require considerable assistance with the activities of daily living and cannot live alone.
+RIte@Home is designed for individuals who require considerable assistance with their activities of daily living and cannot live alone.
 This program enables them to remain living in a home environment instead of a nursing home.
 Typically, the individual in need of care moves into the home of his or her caregiver.

-Individuals must be unable to live independently and require considerable assistance with the activities of daily living.
-In addition, they must be financially qualified to receive Medicaid.
-RI Medicaid considers applicants' income, assets and their history of asset transfers.
+An applicant must be financially qualified to receive long term services and supports Medicaid.
+Rhode Island Medicaid considers an applicant’s income, assets and their history of asset transfers.

-A single individual can automatically qualify if his or her monthly income is below $2,313 per month.
+In 2023, a single individual can qualify if his or her monthly income is below $2,742 per month.
 For married applicants, only the income of the applicant spouse is counted when applying for long-term care benefits.
-Married applicants with non-applicant spouses may transfer part, or in some cases, even all of their monthly income to their non-applicant spouses.
-As of January 2019, this amount may be as much as $3,160.50 / month and is called a monthly maintenance needs allowance.
+Married applicants with a non-applicant spouse may transfer part or, in some cases, even all of their monthly income to their non-applicant spouse.
+As of January 2023, this amount may be as much as $3,715.50 a month and is called a monthly maintenance needs allowance.

-Single applicants are permitted to retain up to $4,000 in countable assets.
-If an applicant is married and his or her spouse is not receiving Medicaid assistance, the non-applicant spouse can retain up to $126,420 of the couples’ joint assets.
+Single applicants in 2023 are permitted to retain up to $4,000 in countable assets.
+If an applicant is married and his or her spouse is not receiving Medicaid assistance, the non-applicant spouse can retain up to $148,620 of the couples’ joint assets.
 This rule is in place to prevent the non-applicant spouse from becoming impoverished and is called the community spouse resource allowance.

-Asset transfers and gifts made by the Medicaid applicant for up to 60 months preceding his or her date of application may be reviewed.
+Please Note: Asset transfers and gifts made by the Medicaid applicant for up to 60 months preceding his or her date of application may be reviewed.
 This is to ensure they were not given away or sold under market value with the simple goal of reducing total assets to qualify for Medicaid.
 This is referred to as the Medicaid Look Back Period.
 Additional details are available here.